miklevin/MikeLev.in/_posts/2024-09-23-nix-pip-install-dotenv.md

 OLLAMA_MODEL=llama3.1
 ```

+## Hiding API Keys and Client Secrets in Code

 Now, remove direct references to the endpoint and model from the chat code to "hide a secret."
 Most of the time, this involves API keys and client secrets, but since you don't need one for Ollama, this antipattern demonstrates how to externalize any configuration.
 It's also a great way to handle local configurations without dealing with JSON.

 ```python